StrongSeaOtter/PixelArt/README.md

 ## Credits

 - Game Concept and Development by [StrongOtter]
-- Pixel Art by [StrongOtter] (If applicable)
+- Pixel Art by [StrongOtter]
+- <a href="https://www.freepik.com/free-vector/pixel-art-mystical-background_29019077.htm#query=pixel%20art&position=1&from_view=search&track=ais">Background Image by pikisuperstar</a> on Freepik

 Enjoy your Otter Adventure, and have fun collecting those fish coins!
-If you encounter any issues or have feedback, please feel free to [contact us](mailto:jieyi.mai@strongotter.com).
+If you encounter any issues or have feedback, please feel free to [contact me](mailto:jieyi.mai@strongotter.com).
 Happy gaming!